tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 We begin with a simple trigram.

-According to the authors, each holon has three functions:
+According to the creators of the holarchy model, each holon has three functions:

 -   Contributes (upwards relationship)